egoberdon/flight/README.md

 Traveling Salesperson Problem (TSP).
 To approximate TSP I use the Nearest Neighbor Algorithm (_see the nearest_neighbor function in server.py_).
 The Nearest Neighbor algorithm is a simple and straightforward approximation that works relatively well.
-It recursively picks the nearest location to the start, sets that as the new location then repeats the process.
+It recursively picks the nearest location to the start, sets that as the new starting location then repeats the process.
 The run-time for this implementation is O(N^2): O(N) to find the nearest neighbor, nested in another O(N) to iterate through all locations.

 ## Technologies